5 min read · Cost

 Quick Answers

-Happy to coordinate consistent specs across interested neighbors; that's just clean execution, not an HOA-approval bypass.
+Happy to coordinate consistent specs across interested neighbors; each home still goes through its own HOA submittal — it's clean execution, not an approval bypass.

 Sources